gotling/mopidy-auto/README.rst

 **Notice**

 - Only tested with *file://* backend.
-- This extension high-jacks many Mopidy events to control playback so does not play well with other extensions.
+- This extension high-jacks many Mopidy events to control playback so it does not play well with other extensions.

 Consists of a frontend and simple web client.